dkrueger06/CS-Projects/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- Downloads and installs Filebeat
+- Installs Docker
-- Configures Filebeat
+- Installs Docker's Python module
-- Enables Filebeat to start on system boot
+- Launches a Docker ELK container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.